Local contact homology and applications: Introduction

-One associate to $\gamma$ its local contact homology $HC_*(\alpha,\gamma)$ by making a small non-degenerate perturbation of $\alpha$ and counting rigid holomorphic cylinders that are contained in the symplectization of an isolating neighborhood $K$ of $\gamma$ and are asymptotic to good periodic orbits homotopic to $\gamma$ in $K$, see Sections~\ref{isolating_nbds_section} and \ref{lch_section} for details and properties of local contact homology.
-An interesting feature of local contact homology is that although we relate it to linearized contact homology via Morse inequalities (Proposition~\ref{mi}) it does not depend on the augmentation at all.
-This is due to the fact that there are no holomorphic planes with finite energy in the symplectization of $K$.
-Therefore, one cannot have holomorphic curves with more than one negative puncture.
+In this work we associate to $\gamma$ its local contact homology $HC_*(\alpha,\gamma)$ by making a small nondegenerate perturbation of $\alpha$ and counting rigid finite-energy holomorphic cylinders in the symplectization of an isolating neighborhood $K$ of $\gamma$, asymptotic to good periodic orbits which are homotopic to $\gamma$ in $K$.
+See Section~\ref{lch_section} for details.

-The main result in this work establishes a uniform bound for the rank of local contact homology of iterations of a periodic orbit.
+Our first main result establishes a uniform bound for the rank of local contact homology under iterations of a periodic orbit.